59ac/24ha SSSI (part)

 Mouse over links for pictures; click for detail page.

-Most of the wood is ash and hazel coppice.
-Areas of small-leaved lime and hornbeam add variety, and there are also more than 20 wild service trees.
-A network of historic green lanes, one a bridleway, crosses the woods.
+Most of the wood is ash and hazel coppice, with areas of small-leaved lime and hornbeam and more than 20 wild service trees.
 Thirteen ponds and the wet surface are evidence of the chalky boulder clay soil.

 Hourly bus service Halstead–Braintree.